How To Create Your Own Website For $1

 When I was a broke college student I used 000webhost.
 They offer free (limited) hosting, which works well when traffic to a site is low.
 The company makes money by asking people to upgrade to their paid service (Hostinger).
 The paid service is so-so and comparable to other paid hosts at $10-15 per month.
 They have occasional sales where paid hosting is $1-4 per month for a limited time.
 Another free option is Carrd, for simple one-page websites.
 Their paid version is also less expensive than most other hosts.
 Google Sites are also free.

 Popular paid hosts include Bluehost, Hostgator, and A2.
 Hosting typically costs $5-10 per month depending on one's needs.
 It's important to pay attention to pricing because scammers exist.
 One time I was talking with a freelance client, we got onto the topic of websites, and he paid hundreds of dollars for basic website hosting.
 Do the research and don't pay 10x the market rate.
 For things like ecommerce the cost is higher because more is involved.
 This includes Shopify, Bigcommerce, and Squarespace, starting at $30 per month.

 People who are extremely tech-savvy can do the hosting themselves with Raspberry Pi.

-5. Bonus step: Other considerations
+5. Bonus step: Mailing lists and other considerations

 For an inexpensive basic website, like an author site, Namecheap + 000webhost will do just fine in the beginning.
 There isn't any need to get fancy.
 However, there are many options, and hopefully the above information answers most questions.
 If not, feel free to contact me!